awesomeWM/awesome/docs/89-NEWS.md

    it's main layout.
 Use the `base_layout` property to access the layout.
    This allows to replace the layout at runtime.
 The previous behavior was undocumented.
+ * Pango 1.44 is now the oldest recommended Pango version.
+Older versions are still supported, but will lack the ability to use some textbox properties, mainly `wibox.widget.textbox.line_spacing_factor`.

 <a name="v43"></a>
 # Awesome window manager framework version 4.3 changes